MariellaNik/MariellaNik/README.md

 ### Hi there 👋

-I am a junior student at <a href="https://www.aubg.edu/home-bg/">American University in Bulgaria</a>.
-I am interested in front-end development.

 ## 🛠️ Languages and Tools:

 I am currently learning the following languages and eager to learn more.